Summary of Genesis 27:1-13:

 BSF Study Questions Genesis: Lesson 17, Day 2: Genesis 27:1-13

 4) Rebekah made sure that Jacob did receive the blessing as God intended.
-Jacob wanted his son, Esau, to receive the blessing instead and fully intended to bless Esau and not Jacob as God has revealed.
+Isaac wanted his son, Esau, to receive the blessing instead and fully intended to bless Esau and not Jacob as God has revealed.

 5) I think most of the time Christians mean to do good, but end up using trickery to do so with good intentions.
 However, sin and selfishness drive us so people can mean good for them and not others.